 As with a verbal language, the computer languages will be forgotten if you do not practice.
 You cannot just learn something and then leave it until the exam to revise.
 The successful candidates will be those who constantly refer back through their learning and seeing how all of their knowledge and understanding can be utilised in the problem solving challenges that stand in front of them.

 At Brampton we offer the Cambridge International Education A level and AS Computer Science course.
-The full A Level is broken up into four modules with each one having its own written examination.
+The full A Level is broken up into four modules with each one having its assessment.

 We provide two routes for students to complete the full A level course:

 The two year A level

 The AS Modules are completed in year 1 with examinations at the end of the first year.
 The A2 modules are then completed in the second year with the final examinations taken at the end of the second year.